 - A responsible adult must take you home.
-You may not take a bus, shuttle, taxi, or any other transportation by yourself. - For the next 24 hours: - Do NOT drive. - Make sure you have a responsible adult who can help you if needed during this time. - Do NOT be responsible for the care of anyone else, such as children, pets, or an adult who needs care. - Do NOT drink alcohol, or take drugs other than the ones your doctors prescribed or suggested. - Do NOT make important decisions or sign legal papers.
+You may not take a bus, shuttle, taxi, or any other transportation by yourself. - For the next 24 hours: - Do NOT drive. - Make sure you have a responsible adult who can help you if needed during this time. - Do NOT be responsible for children, pets, or an adult who needs care. - Do NOT drink alcohol or take drugs other than the ones your doctors prescribed or suggested. - Do NOT make important decisions or sign legal papers.